potato-tf/PopExtensionsPlus/README.md

 - Fixed HoldFireUntilReload on every weapon
 - Dragons Fury cannot be reflected.

+## Custom entity additions/spawnflags
+This library supports custom entity features and spawnflags to enable certain behaviors.
+You can add these in the PointTemplate spawner, or in Hammer with SmartEdit disabled.
+Simply add `popextensions/ent_additions` to the `vscripts` keyvalue of the entity

+### func_rotating
+- No longer freezes and prints the `Bad SetLocalAngles` console error when one of the rotation angles exceeds 360,000 degrees.
+- Fixes killing the entity before stopping the rotate sound causing the sound to play forever.
+Fixes the sound continuing to play after it is killed on round restart as well.
+### obj_sentrygun
+- 64: Spawn as Mini-Sentry
+### light_dynamic
+- 16: Start Disabled
+### func_button, func_rot_button, momentary_rot_button
+- 2048: Start Locked (now works as intended for all buttons)
+- 16384: Not Solid

 ## Reverse MvM
 - Native Reverse MvM support (WIP)